williameoswald/compareXLSForms/README.md

 form1location <- "filepath to first XLSForm here" form2location <- "filepath to second XLSForm here"

+Note - Please ensure the "label", "hint", "constraint message" columns are named "label:English", "hint:English", and "constraint message:English".
+Additional language columns (only one additional language at a time for now) can be examined by specifying them as a third argument according to how the language is named in the form (e.g. "Francais" for label:Francais).

 # Name output of function "full_compare""
-full_compare <- compare_survey(form1location,form2location) #Specify a second language according to how it is named in the form (e.g. "Francais", "Tamil")
+full_compare <- compare_survey(form1location,form2location,language)
 ```

 ## compare_survey function tabulates differences between forms for the following checks: